cis198-2016s/slides/03/content.md

 - If you iterate over this collection, you should be able to guarantee that everything in it lives as long as the collection.
     - If you couldn't, Rust wouldn't be safe!
-- stdlib `Iter` structs usually contain these sorts of constraints.
+- `std::Iterator` structs usually contain these sorts of constraints.